dh2/angular-basics/egghead-angular/README.md

 Putting styles in the main styles.css per tutorial

 ## Video 11
-Had to do a quick Googling to figure out the `app.config.ts` providers addition that was needed for Angular 18
+Had to do a quick Googling to figure out the `app.config.ts` providers addition that was needed for Angular 18 Web Client.
+There was a "quickly added and Express" server that could have been explained or at least mentioned to get the code for that change.

+## Video 12
+Several key changes were hand-waived at the jump.
+Had to go in and find the changes that were in place for the server and the addition of the "Post" call in the server.
+Also had to update the `habit.service` to make the post call.
+Hadto use `subscribe` in addition to the `pipe` as referenced in the tutorial code.
+If I didn't then the call wouldn't make it over to the API.

+There is probably some clean up that needs to be included here since there is a `subscribe()` happening

 ## Development server